guitarpicva/PicoKeyer/README.md

 It is left to the user to decide if a keying circuit is necessary but it is highly recommended.
-A simple transistor switch, such as a 2N3904 with an appropriate bias resistor connected between the he GPIO and the transistor's base is likely all that would be needed.
+A simple transistor switch, such as a 2N2222A with an appropriate bias resistor connected between the he GPIO pin and the transistor's base is likely all that would be needed.
 If clicking is encountered in the RF output, the use of an opto-isolated transistor may be necessary.
 A device such as a 4N25 or VO610A may be appropriate.